KirstChat/the-wee-norn-iron-box/README.md

 #### Site Owner/Superuser

 - As a **Site Owner/Superuser**, I want to be able to add new products
-- As a **Site Owner/Superuser**, I want to be able to edit products
+- As a **Site Owner/Superuser**, I want to be able to edit and delete products
-- As a **Site Owner/Superuser**, I want to be able to remove products
 - As a **Site Owner/Superuser**, I want to be able to manage user reviews
 - As a **Site Owner/Superuser**, I want to be able to view and manage all blog posts
 - As a **Site Owner/Superuser**, I want to be able to access the admin panel to view registered users order details so I know what products to add to their box